Megafunk/MassSample/README.md

 #### 4.7.2 Validating traits
 <!-- FIXMEVORI: Clarify and provide example.
 I'll rewrite it once all the info is in place :) -->
 There is also a `ValidateTemplate` overridable function which appears to just let you create your own validation for the trait that can raise errors or even change the buildcontext if need be.
+This is called after `BuildTemplate` is called for all of the traits of the current template.

 In this snippet, we check if a field of the trait is null and print an error: